 Annex 2.
-Administrative approval for construction of two water reservoir tanks at Sangbay Range Office
+Administrative approval for construction of two water reservoir tanks and bio-engineering work, Gakiling geog

 The supporting document shall be submitted later.

 Annexure 3

 BFL: Suggested Occupational Health and Safety Standards

 Employers and supervisors are obliged to implement all reasonable precautions to protect the health and safety of workers.
 Implementing entities should hire contractors that have the technical capability to manage the occupational health and safety issues of their workers, extending the application of the hazard management activities through formal procurement agreements.